StepheeGee/reading-notes/401/data.md

    - If the primary operation is inserting and deleting elements frequently, a linked list or a dynamic array may be more suitable.
    - If there is a need for efficient retrieval of the minimum or maximum element, a heap might be appropriate.

-   Understanding the specific requirements and characteristics of the problem at hand helps in selecting the most efficient data structure for the given scenario.

 2. **Avoiding Infinite Recursive Call Stack:**
    To prevent an infinite recursive call stack, you can take the following precautions: